devrishik/Heroes/README.rst

 **Home Page**
     This is a List page for all the users in the database.
     This page is used on successful merging of two heroes or when a new hero is created.
 The new hero can be seen at the         bottom of the page.
-I could have created a Hero/<id> page but thats just extra code, and this project more time than i       thought it would take
+I could have created a Hero/<id> page but thats just extra code, and this project took more time         than I thought it would take.

 **Merge Page**
     This page is used to merge to super heroes with their given `hero_name`